-MBA-695: SPECIAL TOPICS IN BUSINESS
+MBA-695: Special Topics in Business

 This course is offered as needed.
 It is normally an examination of significant issues, theories, and practical problems in the areas of management, finance, marketing, accounting, or economics.
 The specific topic for a given semester and the course content are selected to meet student interests and needs.
-Summer, 3 hours.

-MBA-699: INTEGRATED STRATEGIC MANAGEMENT
+MBA-699: Integrated Strategic Management

 A capstone course which examines executive-level policy and decision-making processes in setting goals, determining objectives, and developing and implementing action plans.
 The course emphasizes tactical and strategic planning through the use of relevant problems and case studies that include social, ethical, political, financial and economic factors.
 Students will apply newly acquired concepts in the creation of a business plan.
-Prerequisites: Completion of 18 hours of 600-level courses to be taken in student's final fall or spring semester.
-Fall, Spring, 3 hours.